Alice (novel series)

 The Alice series is a young adult book series written by Phyllis Reynolds Naylor, consisting of 25 books and three prequels, and it has been frequently challenged, as documented in the American Library Association's lists of the 100 most frequently challenged books from 1990 to 2019.
 The main character is Alice McKinley, and the Alice series covers her development through adolescence and puberty to the final book, Now I'll Tell You Everything, where Alice turns 60 years old.
-Through intimate relationships, jobs, disastrous accidents, and accidental parental meetings, the journey from a child into a grown-women is narrated in the Alice series.
+Through intimate relationships, jobs, disastrous accidents, and accidental parental meetings, the journey from a child into a grown woman is narrated in the Alice series.
 Important and notable characters are Alice's three best friends, Pamela, Gwen, Elizabeth; her first love, Patrick; her aunt, Sally; her brother, Lester; and her father.
 Dating, sex, friendship, familial matters, religion, and homosexuality are some of the controversial themes that Phyllis Reynolds Naylor uses to narrate the life story of Alice McKinley.

 Background

 Phyllis Reynolds Naylor was born in 1933 in Anderson, Indiana.
 Naylor has written over 125 adult and young-adult novels, 28 of them in the Alice novel series.
-Naylor was awarded the Edgar Allen Poe award in 1984 by the Mystery Writers of America for Night Cry.
+Naylor was awarded the Edgar Allan Poe Award in 1984 by the Mystery Writers of America for Night Cry.
 In 1992, Naylor won the Newbery Medal for Shiloh.

 Phyllis Reynolds Naylor was raised by both her parents, Eugene and Lura Reynolds, who fostered a conservative and religious upbringing.
 As a teenager, Naylor wrote for her Church paper and certain school celebrations.
 Naylor later attended and graduated from Joliet Junior College in 1953.
 During her first marriage, Naylor worked for the Board of Education's philosophy office in Rockville, Maryland, and for the Montgomery County Education Association.
 After her divorce, Naylor achieved a B.A. in psychology from American University in 1963.
 Naylor considered a Ph.D. in the psychology field, but redirected her career path since she was more interested in becoming a professional writer.

 The foundation for the Alice series, The Agony of Alice, was originally planned as a novel with no intentions for it to be developed into a series.
 In an interview with Elizabeth Devereaux in 2002, Naylor said: "I just wanted to write about a motherless girl looking for a role model who finds it not in the most beautiful teacher at school, the one she had hoped to get, but in the homeliest".
 Then, as she explains in the interview, Naylor started reflecting on her own personal moments, which became an inspiration for a series of books based on the original Alice character.